Axobot-org/Axobot/docs/server.rst

 * partner_channel: One channel where every partners of the server will be displayed.
 Default to None.
 * partner_color: The color of the partners embeds.
 Can be hex, integer or common english names.
 Default to #a713fe.
 * partner_role: A role given to every administrator of a partner server.
 Default to None.
+* update_mentions: A list of roles which will be mentioned in each update changelog.
+You can enable those changelogs with the `bot_news` option.
+Default to None.